Learn about the job offer, community endorsement, and other requirements for eligible applicants.

 This page includes eligibility requirements for applicants who have been offered a full-time job in a designated community and have an Endorsement of Candidate Letter from the designated community.
 Requirements for both temporary foreigner workers and refugees who also have an Economic Mobility Pathway Pilot (EMPP) referral letter from an EMPP referral partner are included.
 Applicants must meet all criteria to qualify for nomination.

 You must review the Rural Renewal Stream eligibility requirements for communities and information on the endorsement process for details.

 The Rural Renewal Stream has a 2-step process:

-- A community designation process – community recruits newcomers to meet labour needs and provides an Endorsement of Candidate letter.
+- Community directly recruits temporary foreign workers to meet labour needs and provides an Endorsement of Candidate letter to selected candidates.

 - Candidate submits the AAIP application.

 The AAIP defines a rural Alberta community as any community outside of the Calgary and Edmonton Census Metropolitan Areas (CMAs) that are under 100,000 in population.
 Learn more about rural communities and the designation process.

 Read the requirements to understand which requirements apply to you.
 Some requirements differ for temporary foreign workers and EMPP refugee applicants.